 - The Cosmopolitan

 The one disadvantage to staying just off the Strip is that distances are often exaggerated in Las Vegas.
-A block or two off the Strip can still be quite a distance to walk, especially after a long night, or during the heat of summer.
+A block or two off the Strip can still be quite a distance to walk, especially after a long night or during the heat of summer.

-The following are some hotels I’d recommend if staying off, but close to, the Strip sounds appealing to you:
+The following are some hotels I’d recommend if staying off, but close to the Strip, sounds appealing to you:

-The following properties are ideal if you only plan on visiting the Las Vegas Strip once or twice during your stay, and would like a much more chill trip to Vegas:
+The following properties are ideal if you only plan on visiting the Las Vegas Strip once or twice during your stay and would like a much more chill trip to Vegas:

-Downtown Las Vegas Hotels
+Downtown Las Vegas Resorts

-Finally, you could instead choose a hotel located in Downtown Las Vegas.
-Downtown, on or close to Fremont Street, is where Las Vegas first began.
-Many people come to Las Vegas and never leave the walkable downtown area.
+Finally, you could instead select a hotel located in Downtown Las Vegas.
+Downtown, on or close to Fremont Street, is where Las Vegas began.
+Many people come to Las Vegas and never leave the fun and walkable downtown area.

-Recommended Downtown Las Vegas Hotels include:
+Recommended Downtown Hotels include:

-- Golden Nugget
+- Golden Nugget (Click for room rates)

 - The D Las Vegas